Sums of squares in Macaulay2: Introduction

 }

-The ``Status'' line indicates that a Gram matrix was found, so $f$ is indeed~SOS.
-In the above example the package called the SDP solver CSDP~\cite{borchers1999csdp} in the background.
-This solver comes with \Mac and is the default.
+The ``Status'' line indicates that a Gram matrix was found, so $f$ is indeed a sum of squares.
+In the example above the package called an external program to serve as semidefinite programming solver.
+The default solver is the open source program CSDP~\cite{borchers1999csdp}, which is included in \Mac.
 The output of \verb|solveSOS| is an object of type \verb|SDPResult|.
 It contains, in particular, the Gram matrix~$Q$ and the monomial vector~$v$. {

 }